Wayne Thomas (footballer, born 1979): Spell in Greek football

-On 21 August 2012, Thomas signed a contract with Greek Superleague side Veria.
+On 21 August 2012, Thomas signed a contract with Super League Greece side Veria.
 He played four times for Veria before returning to England.

 Later career

 Thomas returned to England in January 2013 and on 4 February he joined Conference Premier side Luton Town until the end of the 2012–13 season.
 He was sent off in only his second game for Luton, and subsequently joined League Two side Rochdale on loan on 28 March, where he played in two games.
 Thomas was not offered a contract extension and left Luton in May 2013.

 Thomas joined Conference Premier side Tamworth on 9 August 2013.
 Alongside his role at Tamworth, Thomas was the under-11s academy coach at Premier League club Stoke City.

 He joined Worcester City on 28 January 2014.
-On 18 October 2014 in a match against Harrogate Town Worcester were without a recognised goalkeeper after Jose Veiga suffered an injury, so Thomas played in goal and kept a clean sheet in a 2–0 win.
+On 18 October 2014, in a match against Harrogate Town, Worcester were without a recognised goalkeeper after Jose Veiga suffered an injury, so Thomas played in goal and kept a clean sheet in a 2–0 win.